“We have to dare to be ourselves, however frightening or strange that self may prove to be.” —May Sarton

 • The importance of full embodiment for healing.

 • Emotional literacy.

 • What is enlightenment…and why it doesn’t matter anyways?

 Like it or not, our shadowy bits are part of who we are.
 If we disown them, they own us.
 If we suppress them, they own us.
 If we ignore them, they own us.
-But if we accept all of who we are – shadowy bits and all – we reclaim our true selves and develop the symbiotic relationship with light and dark that makes us more whole.
+But if we accept all of who we are, we reclaim our true selves and develop the symbiotic relationship with “light” and “dark” that brings us closer to wholeness.

-Anger can move mountains and grief reveals love.
-Stop thinking, start feeling, and allow the wisdom of Robert Masters lead you home.
+Anger can move mountains, and grief reveals compassion.
+Stop thinking, start feeling, and allow the wisdom of Robert Masters to lead you home.

 • Robert Masters main website.